Medical exclusion of immigrants: Examination

 The examination “consists of a physical examination, an evaluation (skin test/chest x-ray examination) for tuberculosis, and blood test for syphilis”.
 All immigrants are required to have this examination conducted by a panel physician overseas before they come to America.
 Foreign nationals pay for their own exam but the cost is covered by the US government for refugees.
 I-693, the Report of Medical Examination and Vaccination Record, is used to report the medical examination to officials.
 There is no filing fee for the I-693 form.

 Regulation

 Medical inspections fall under the authority of Customs and Border Protection (CBP) division the Department of Homeland Security (DHS), as it is responsible for the inspection of all people who enter the country.
-The medical exam guidelines are created by the Center for Disease Control’s Division of Global Migration and Quarantine.
+The medical exam guidelines are created by the Centers for Disease Control’s Division of Global Migration and Quarantine.
 The Department of Health and Human Services is responsible for “promulgating” the regulations.